Rabid Dogs: Plot

 Riccardo tells them they need petrol.
-However, when they reach a filling station, the attendant (Francesco Ferrini) tells them that he is on his break and will not help them for 20 minutes.
+However, when they reach a filling station, the attendant tells them that he is on his break and will not help them for 20 minutes.
 Doc, in a hurry, threatens him, but he pulls a gun, saying he was robbed the previous year and cannot be intimidated.
 Blade forces Maria to ask him to fill their car so they can get the boy to hospital.
-The attendant relents, but a young woman (Eriak Dario) shows up claiming her car had broken down and she needs assistance.
+The attendant relents, but a young woman shows up claiming her car had broken down and she needs assistance.
 She pressures Doc into giving her a ride to the next town.
 When she opens the side door, Thirty-Two's bloody hand appears.
 The woman fails to see this, but the attendant does.
 To avoid a scene, Doc allows her to join them.
 The attendant returns to his office with a shrug.
 The hitchhiker, also named Maria, talks constantly, annoying everyone.
 She is oblivious to the situation.
 When she inadvertently removes the blanket covering Thirty-Two', revealing the bullet wound, Blade kills her.
 Doc forces Riccardo to pull over so they can dispose of her.
 They also carry Thirty-Two out of the car, and Blade shoots his mortally wounded friend in a mercy killing.

 The group finally reaches the hideout: a ruined villa where Doc has stashed a back-up car, carrying papers to enable him and Blade to emigrate.
 Riccardo and Maria are elated, but Doc reveals he intends to kill them to secure their escape.
 Riccardo tries to persuade Doc to let the boy, in a sedative-induced sleep throughout, live.
 Doc refuses and orders Riccardo to remove him from the car.
 As Riccardo does so, he pulls out a gun hidden in the child's blanket and shoots both Doc and Blade, who shoots Maria dead before expiring.
 With the car tires flat from the bullet hits, Riccardo moves the child to Doc's getaway car, takes the stolen money, and leaves.